TRIS-H/git-grep-cli/README.md

 ## "Regret Medicine" for git

-From another point of view, `git-grep-cli` provides stronger "regret medicine" for git, which can help you quickly find lost files (provided that the lost files have been added to the git staging area).
+From another point of view, `git-grep-cli` provides stronger "regret medicine" for git, which can help you quickly find lost files (provided that the lost files have been added to the git staging area; for unreachable objects, it must be the changes within two weeks, because the default value of `git gc --prune` is two weeks ago).

 ### Example: find a lost file